 - When you have surgery for an epididymal cyst, your doctor will make a small cut (incision) in your scrotum over top of the cyst.
-(See diagram: Male genitals with epididymis) - The cyst is carefully removed from nearby tissue. - To close the epididymis and the incision, your doctor will use stitches that will disappear on their own (called dissolvable stitches).
+(See diagram below) - The cyst is carefully removed from nearby tissue. - To close the epididymis and the incision, your doctor will use stitches that will disappear on their own (called dissolvable stitches).